O God whose never-failing providence ordereth all things

 (Collect: Trinity VIII)

 But what is this never-failing providence that we pray should overcome things hurtful to our pious zeal?
 Providence comes to us from the Latin providentia, and it means literally looking for or seeing into.
 In former times the word was used to describe God’s knowledge of all things –past, present, and future, in the eternal now of His perfect vision.
-Some theological controversialists used it to defend the Divine nature against the claims of others who maintained that God can and does change His mind.
+Some theologians used it to defend the Divine Grace against the claims of others who were insistent upon the claims of free will.
 The doctrine of Divine providence insists that God knows every particular form of created life in all ages and simultaneously.
-Perhaps a simpler way of putting it is that nothing ever has or ever will escape His all-penetrating gaze and censorious vision and knowledge.
+Perhaps a simpler way of putting it is that nothing ever has or ever will escape His all-penetrating gaze and knowledge.
 Nothing escapes God’s seeing and knowing, because his never failing providence orders all things in heaven and earth.
 Whether men acknowledge it or not, God’s thinking of all things is present to and determinative of everything that ever has, does, or will happen.
 What happens in the universe is subject completely to God’s will at all times.
-Even evil itself –a rejection of God’s Wisdom and Will, much to its own rage and resentment, ends our having meaning only in relation to God!
+Even evil itself –a rejection of God’s Wisdom and Will, much to its own rage and resentment, has meaning only in relation to God and His Goodness!

-Such a spiritual disposition is not, of course, one that God intends for us to embrace.
-We do well to remind ourselves that God does see and know all things, and that His ever-present gaze sifts, weighs, and measures the devices and desires of [all human] heart[s], or the determinants and motives of men’s choices and voluntary acts.
-Not only does He see, but also He knows; not only does He know, but also He judges and discerns where men’s voluntary choices situate them in relation to His Divine Love.
+Worldly, earthly, or temporal happiness is not what God intends for us to be consumed within this life.
+We do well to remind ourselves that God does see and know all things, and that His ever-present gaze sifts, weighs, and measures the devices and desires of our own hearts and the intentions and motives of our choices.
+Not only does He see, but also He knows; not only does He know, but also He judges and discerns where our voluntary choices situate us in relation to His Divine Wisdom and Love.
 God is nothing if not fair.
 St. Paul reminds us: Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.
 For he that soweth to his flesh shall of the flesh reap corruption; but he that soweth to the Spirit shall of the Spirit reap life everlasting.
 (Gal. vi.
-7,8) What we will to think, say, and do shall, in the end, be summarized perfectly as what is one with or alienated from God’s love…forever.
+7,8) What we will to think, say, and do shall, in the end, determine where we end up.

-What we should want, then, is for the Divine Wisdom to bring us to the knowledge and love of God forever.
-First, we need to discern or come to know God’s vision for all things or how He knows all things.
-What I mean is that we should discover the forms and natures of created substances.
-Next we must learn how to use them appropriately.
+What we should want, then, is to embrace the Divine Wisdom in such a way that ensures our salvation.
+First, we need to discern how God sees or knows all things.
+What I mean is that we should discover what things are and how they might affect us.
+Next, we must learn how to use them appropriately.
 Put away from us all hurtful things and give us those things which are profitable for our salvation.
 Providence, again, is the vision or knowledge by which God enlivens, orders, rules, governs, informs, and defines created beings.
-It is the Divine Wisdom which we must discover and perfect as knowledge becomes virtue in our everyday lives.
+It is also the Wisdom that reveals to us why and for what purposes God intends for us to use them.

-The author of this morning’s Old Testament lesson tells us that man best begins to open up to it through the fear of the Lord.
+The author of this morning’s Old Testament lesson tells us that man best begins to open up to Divine Providence and Wisdom through the fear of the Lord.
 All wisdom cometh from God and is with Him forever.
 (Ecclus. i.
-1) We ought to fear God’s wisdom because it alone defines all things by way of the ends that they are created to realize.
-An acorn is made to grow into an oak tree.
-Fire is made to rise and to burn.
+1) We ought to fear God for His Wisdom.
+This means that we ought to have a healthy trepidation of the fact that God knows best what things are and how they can be used or misused.
+Air is necessary for ongoing life.
+Fire is made to rise and to heat.
 Water is made to nourish and fertilize or to cleanse and to purge.
-Man is made to know the natures of all things and to return them to God through love.
-Love or the will are the means by which we translate what we know into how we live.
-The fear of the Lord is that healthy state that admonishes and cautions us before we make any rational decision.
+Man is made to know also that air can contaminate, fire can burn, and that water can drown.
+The knowledge of these kinds of things ought to inform and condition our wills.
+The fear of the Lord is that healthy state that cautions us in relation to all things.
 Whoso feareth the Lord, it shall go well with him at the last.
 (Ecclus. i.
 14) The fear of the Lord is a salutary reminder that we ought to use the creation only in God’s service now so that it may go well with us in the end.
-It is a salubrious sense of God’s omnipresent vison and desire for us.
+It is a salubrious sense of God’s omnipresent vision and desire for us.
 For thus saith the high and lofty One that inhabiteth eternity, whose name is Holy; I dwell in the high and holy place, with him also that is of a contrite and humble spirit, to revive the spirit of the humble, and to revive the heart of the contrite ones.
 (Isaiah lvii.
 15) The fear of the Lord engenders humility of heart.
-Humility of heart sees the truth and intends to surrender to it by willing the good.
-The fear of the Lord is to hate evil: pride, and arrogancy, and the evil way, and the froward mouth, do I hate.
+Humility of heart sees the truth and intends to will the best.
+The fear of the Lord is to hate evil: pride, and arrogancy, and the evil way, and the froward mouth, do I hate, [saith the Lord].
 (Prov. viii.
 13)

 Today’s lesson is not merely about vision or even willing a limited good.
-Today we are called to cultivate the virtue of an interior intention to please God in all of our lives.
+Today Wisdom calls us to cultivate the intention to please God in all of our lives so that we shall be saved.
 William Law tells us that it was this general intention, that made the primitive Christians such eminent instances of piety, and made the goodly fellowship of the saints, and all the glorious army of martyrs and confessors.
-And if you will here stop, and ask yourselves, why you are not as pious as the primitive Christians were, your own heart will tell you, that it is neither through ignorance, nor inability, but purely because you never thoroughly intended it.
-What we intend is moved by what we love.
-Let us love God above all things so that in and through Jesus Christ and by the Holy Spirit our intentions may be not only to see and know God but to participate in His desire by loving Him till the end of this life and beyond.
-Amen.
+Mr. Law tells us also that if we wonder why the Wisdom of God is not giving us the same intention that the primitive Christians possessed, we shall find that it is neither through ignorance, nor inability, but purely because we never thoroughly intended it.
+What we intend is inspired by what we love.
+So let us intend to love God above all things in order that by His Wisdom we might find those things profitable for us, profitable to our salvation.

 St. Michael and All Angels Sermons